nft-login/nft-login-marketplace/About.md

 ## Accomplishments that we're proud of

-We are proud that we deployed a erc721 smart contract, hosted a marketplace.
+We are proud that we deployed a erc721 smart contract and hosted a marketplace.

 ## What we learned

 We learned to deploy smart contracts and how to host web3 software on github pages.
+We played with ipfs and learned how to integrate it into web pages as the data for the contracts is stored on ipfs while the hash address of the data is stored in the contract.

 ## What's next for the project